 A 2011 and a 2013 study both demonstrated that CBDA reduced vomiting and nausea.
 The study showed that CBDA activated 5-HT1A serotonin receptors in a significantly more potent fashion than CBD.
 While serotonin is commonly known as a neurotransmitter involved with mood regulation, it also has a role in diverse physiological functions such as nausea, vomiting, and intestinal movements.
 Exciting in this breakthrough is CBDA’s remarkable success in reducing anticipatory nausea – the type of intense nausea experienced in cancer patients before chemotherapy before treatment has even begun.

 CBDA also has been found to have anti-inflammatory action due to its role as a selective COX-2 inhibitor.
 COX-2 is an enzyme with a pro-inflammatory effect.
-Non-steroidal anti-inflammatory drugs (NSAIDs), such as aspirin and ibuprofen, inhibit COX-2, as well as COX-1, which maintains the normal lining of the stomach and intestines.
+Non-steroidal anti-inflammatory drugs (NSAIDs), such as aspirin and ibuprofen, inhibit COX-2 and COX-1, which maintain the usual lining of the stomach and intestines.

-Further, In a preclinical study, CBDA’s downregulation of COX-2 enzymes may help prevent the spread of a certain type of invasive breast cancer typified by higher than normal levels of COX-2.
+Further, In a preclinical study, CBDA’s downregulation of COX-2 enzymes may help prevent the spread of a specific type of invasive breast cancer typified by higher than normal levels of COX-2.

-Further studies are looking into a diverse range of potential health benefits using CBDA, including for epilepsy and anxiety disorders.
+Further studies look into a diverse range of potential health benefits using CBDA, including epilepsy and anxiety disorders.

 ElleVet and CBDA

 As scientists study endocannabinoids and their diverse therapeutic indications, the CBDA will likely be further addressed.
-This is just the beginning of what we know about the compound as a therapeutic agent.
+This is just the beginning of our knowledge of the compound as a therapeutic agent.

 ElleVet Hemp CBD + CBDA Oil For Dogs$70.00 – $229.95 — or subscribe and save 15%